 Daniel’s Island Mill

 The above mill on the Wando River is now ready to receive ROUGH RICE to be pounded on Toll.
 For terms, apply in Charleston, at the Counting House of C. D. Deas, or at the Mill

 In 1815, The Charleston Times newspaper stated that “the tract contains an excellent Mill Pond, (and) is said to be one of the most valuable seats for a mill in this state and has on it a large Machine for pounding rice.”

 Water was used to power the mill to pound the rough rice.
 This type of mill was introduced into South Carolina by an Englishman, John Lucas.
 By 1797, Lucas had built 25 water-powered rice mills along the coast of South Carolina.
 John Drayton, in his 1972 book, A View of South-Carolina, As Respects Her Natural and Civil Concern would explain how a water-powered mill worked:

 “ The rice field banks, in this case, form reservoirs (or ponds) for the mills; into which the floodtide is introduced, through locks or flood gates, which that of themselves with the turn of the tide.
 And as soon as the ebb tide has made about two or three hours, the mill commences its operations and works until a quarter flood or more.”

 The mill would operate from 1813 until 1822 when it was severely damaged by a hurricane.
 It would not be rebuilt because technology had changed to “steam power” therefore eliminating the need to locate the mills along the water.

-Lee Ann Bain, Vice President, Daniel Island Historical Society… and Licensed Charleston Tour Guide. www.charlestonhistoryblog.com.
+Submitted by: Lee Ann Bain, Daniel Island Historical Society Board Member and Licensed Charleston Tour Guide. www.walkcharlestonhistory.com